fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 ## 1. LED Blinker: Project Setup

-!!! note
+> [!NOTE]
-    if you have followed the [HelloWorld tutorial](https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/) previously, this should feel very familiar...
+> If you have followed the [HelloWorld tutorial](https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/) previously, this should feel very familiar...

 An F´ Project ties to a specific version of tools to work with F´.
 In order to create this project and install the correct version of tools, you should perform a bootstrap of F´.